 - Fresh cilantro - I love fresh cilantro, but if you don't like it, leave it off.

 - Black olives - Same as the tomato, onion, and cilantro.
 I personally love black olives and put them on my hot taco dip, but if you don't, feel free to leave them off.

 How to make Touchdown Taco Dip from The Pampered Chef

 - Drain and rinse the black beans and pour them into a round or square 10-inch baking dish.
 Mash the beans with a fork.

 - Soften the cream cheese in the microwave by heating it in 30 second intervals.
 One or two should be enough to soften it without cooking it.

-- Mix the cream cheese, Greek yogurt, taco seasoning, and garlic in a small bowl.
+- Mix the cream cheese, Greek yogurt, taco seasoning, and garlic in a small bowl with an electric mixer.
+Alternately, you can stir them together with a sturdy whisk.
 Spread over top of the mashed beans.

 - Sprinkle with shredded cheddar cheese.

-- Microwave for 5-7 minutes or bake at 350º for 20 minutes, until the dip is bubbly and the cheese is melted.
+- Microwave for 5-7 minutes or bake in the oven at 350º for 20 minutes, until the dip is bubbly and the cheese is melted.

 - Top with diced tomatoes and onions, sliced black olives, and snipped cilantro - or nothing at all.
 It's delicious both ways.

 Cook's tips for the best layered taco dip